ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The Receipt contains inclusion proofs for verifiable data structures.
 The unprotected header contains verifiable data structure proofs.
 See the protected header for details regarding the specific verifiable data structure used.
-Per the COSE Verifiable Data Structure Registry documented in {{-COMETRE}}, the COSE key type RFC9162_SHA256 is value `1`.
+Per the COSE Verifiable Data Structure Registry documented in {{-RECEIPTS}}, the COSE key type RFC9162_SHA256 is value `1`.
 Labels identify inclusion proofs (`-1`) and consistency proofs (`-2`).

 ~~~ cbor-diag